MicrosoftDocs/VBA-Docs/api/Publisher.Shape.WebNavigationBarSetName.md

 ## Example

 The following example tests to determine which shapes on the first page of the active document represent instances of web navigation bars.
-For each such shape found, the web navigation bar that it represents an instance of is set to auto update.
+For each such shape found, the web navigation bar that it represents an instance of is set to auto update (see also the **[PbShapeType](publisher.pbshapetype.md)** enumeration).

 ```vb
 Sub SetWebBarsToAutoUpdate()